oanacatalinac/AC2023/README.md

         }
     }
 ```
-### **Session 4 - 24.04.2023 - Locators.
-TestInitialize.
-TestCleanup.
-Page Object Model**
+### **Session 4 - 24.04.2023 - MenuItemControl.
+Adding a product to cart**

-**Scope:** This session scope was to change the methods for declaring the elements from LoginPage using LambdaExpression, to handle the page menu and to create new test classes for adding a sending an order without being logged in.
+**Scope:** This session's scope was to change the methods for declaring the elements from LoginPage using LambdaExpression, to handle the page menu and to create new test classes for adding a product to cart without being logged in.

 Let's start with the refactoring: